Talent Benchmarking for Pricing Roles

 What Incentive Structures Are Actually Being Used

 This is where most companies get stuck.
-They either don’t offer a bonus at all, or they peg it to metrics the pricing team doesn’t fully control (like revenue or gross margin).
+They either don't offer a bonus at all, or they peg it to metrics the Pricing team doesn't fully control (like revenue or gross margin).

-improvement, or discount rate reduction.
-These metrics don’t have to be perfect, but they need to be measurable and clearly influenced by the team’s work.
+Team bonuses tied to Pricing-specific KPIs such as realized margin, mix improvement, or discount rate reduction.
+These metrics don't have to be perfect, but they need to be measurable and clearly influenced by the team's work.

-- Project-based variable comp — Awarded for delivery of high-impact initiatives like segmentation redesign, CPQ configuration, or new pricing model rollouts.
+Project-based variable comp awarded for delivery of high-impact initiatives like segmentation redesign, CPQ configuration, or new pricing model rollouts.

-- Leadership-level bonuses tied to field adoption — Including pricing utilization, override reduction, or compliance with updated policy and governance.
+Leadership-level bonuses tied to field adoption including pricing utilization, override reduction, or compliance with updated policy and governance.

-<h2> The Mistakes That Still Show Up <h2>
+The Mistakes That Still Show Up

-These aren’t HR mistakes — they’re structural signals.
+These aren't HR mistakes.
+They're structural signals.
 Candidates see them.
 They talk about them.
-And they factor into whether they’ll take the call, make it through the process, or stay a year from now.
+And they factor into whether they'll take the call, make it through the process, or stay a year from now.

 Recommended For You